The #1 New York Times bestseller and basis for the smash hit musical and two major motion

 pictures.
 Look for part one of WICKED the movie now streaming and the stunning conclusion

 revisit for years to come.
-Wicked relishes the inspired inventions of L. Frank Baum’s 1900
+This iconic Oz retelling relishes the inspired inventions of L.

-novel The Wonderful Wizard of Oz while playing sleight of hand with our collective memories
+Frank Baum's 1900 novel The Wonderful Wizard of Oz while playing sleight of hand with our

-of the 1939 MGM film.
-In this fast-paced fantastically real and supremely entertaining novel
+collective memories of the 1939 MGM film.
+In this fast-paced fantastically real and supremely

-Maguire has populated the largely unknown world of Oz with the power of his own imagination.
+entertaining novel Maguire has populated the largely unknown world of Oz with the power of his

-Years before Dorothy and her dog crash-land another little girl makes her presence known in
+own imagination.
+Years before Dorothy and her dog crash-land the origin story of another

-natural disasters of flood and famine.
-Still Elphaba is smart and by the time she enters Shiz
+overcome the natural disasters of flood and famine.
+Still Elphaba is smart and by the time

-University she becomes a member of a charmed circle of Oz’s most promising young citizens.
-But
+she enters Shiz University she becomes a member of a charmed circle of Oz's most promising

-its initial publication the novel has inspired the blockbuster musical of the same name—one of
+revisionist fairy tale has inspired the blockbuster musical of the same name-one of the

 cousins hail from the traditions of magical realism mythopoeic fantasy and sprawling